Sigmmma/c20/src/content/h1/tags/shader/shader_model/readme.md

 When Gearbox ported Halo to PC, the channels were reordered for an unknown reason.
 This is also true for all Gearbox-derived ports like H1A unless the [OG Xbox channel order flag](#tag-field-shader-model-flags-multipurpose-map-uses-og-xbox-channel-order) is set.
 Because of this change in shader behaviour, multipurpose map tags differ between H1X and Gearbox.

 {% alert type="danger" %}
-If you're using the [legacy HEK](~hek) and H1CE, don't pay attention to Guerilla's channel usage description when editing this tag.
-It describes Xbox channel order which is incorrect.
-In [H1A Guerilla](~h1a-guerilla) this description is corrected.
+If you're using the [legacy HEK](~custom-edition#halo-editing-kit) and H1CE, don't pay attention to Guerilla's channel usage description when editing this tag.
+It describes Xbox channel order only which is incorrect.
+In [H1A Guerilla](~h1a-guerilla) the channel order is corrected described.
 {% /alert %}

 * **Red:** is an auxiliary mask.
 It can mask the [detail map](#tag-field-detail-mask) if the [detail mask](#tag-field-detail-mask) is set to _multipurpose map alpha_.
 Despite the option saying "alpha" in Guerilla it really means the red channel in this context.